wxMaxima-developers/wxmaxima/info/wxmaxima.md

 The wxMaxima user manual {-}
 ============================

-wxMaxima is a graphical user interface (GUI) for the Maxima computer algebra system (CAS). wxMaxima allows one to use all of Maxima’s functions.
+wxMaxima is a graphical user interface (GUI) for the _Maxima_ computer algebra system (CAS). wxMaxima allows one to use all of _Maxima_’s functions.
 In addition, it provides convenient wizards for accessing the most commonly used features.
-This manual describes some of the features that make wxMaxima one of the most popular GUIs for Maxima.
+This manual describes some of the features that make wxMaxima one of the most popular GUIs for _Maxima_.

 [![wxMaxima logo](./wxMaximaLogo.png)](wxMaximaLogo)